About

 HINEC Lab Founded

-Lab established at Yonsei University with 4 founding members and seed funding from NRF Korea.
+Lab established at Yonsei University with initial MATLAB pipeline and FACT tractography.